 What is Faslodex?

-Faslodex (fulvestrant) is an anti-estrogen medication.
+Faslodex is an anti-estrogen medication.
 It works by blocking the actions of estrogen in the body.
 Certain types of breast cancer use estrogen to grow and multiply in the body.

-Faslodex is also used in postmenopausal women whose breast cancer has progressed after treatment with other anti-estrogen medication.
+women whose cancer has progressed after treatment with anti-estrogen medication.

 You should not receive Faslodex if you are pregnant.

 Before you receive Faslodex, tell your doctor if you have liver disease, a bleeding or blood-clotting disorder, or thrombocytopenia (a low level of platelets in the blood).
 Also tell your doctor if you are taking a blood thinner such as warfarin (Coumadin, Jantoven).

 Call your doctor for instructions if you miss an appointment for your injection.

-You should not receive Faslodex if you are allergic to fulvestrant, or if you are pregnant.
+You should not be treated with Faslodex if you are allergic to fulvestrant, or if you are pregnant.

 thrombocytopenia (a low level of platelets in the blood).